lf-/blog/content/posts/building-the-meowzor/index.md

 access to shared memory and the microcontroller is fast.

-The main reason that the design looks at all like this, with the motion planning all running on the Linux system, is because the Nios II does not run Rust and the development workflow for more deeply embedded systems is no fun.
+The main reason that the design looks at all like this, with the motion planning all running on the Linux system, is half because the Nios II does not run Rust and even if it did, the development workflow for microcontroller systems are deeply unfun.

 ## Software